| W (5-0) 11/03/2017 - L2|

 A tough match was expected for Norwich City 3rds against top of the table Broadland 1sts.
-To date Broadland had only lost one match this season to the NCHC Ladies 2nds and we knew that Broadland would be feeling the pressure, needing all three points and a good goal difference to stay in with a chance of promotion so the ladies 3rds took on the challenge with eagerness and welcomed the Norwich City spectator support which lifted our spirits into the game.
+To date Broadland had only lost one match this season to the NCHC Womens 2nds and we knew that Broadland would be feeling the pressure, needing all three points and a good goal difference to stay in with a chance of promotion so the womens 3rds took on the challenge with eagerness and welcomed the Norwich City spectator support which lifted our spirits into the game.

 Broadland were first out of the blocks, taking an early lead following a quick free hit in the Norwich City 23.
 However, this did not dampen the hearts of the City 3rds who worked hard defending on the bouncy away pitch.
 Towards the end of the first half an opportunity opened up for City’s Alex Le Mesurier to take on the defenders and score to bring City back into the game.
 City were showing their worth at being at the top end of the table and kept the score at 1-1 for some time.
 The City midfielder’s covered much of the pitch aiming to keep Broadland contained, but despite some lovely movement and skill by Hannah Bush up front coupled with some great opportunities for the forwards, it just wasn’t to be our day and unfortunately, despite some solid defending, were unable to contain the pressure as Broadland scored a further two goals.

 | C (C-C) 11/03/2017 - L6|

 LADIES 6TH XI - 11/03/2017 VS BRECKLAND (A)

 LEAGUE SPONSORS: EMPRESA LIMITED